§ About InkCMS

 The Claude experiment

-Built agentic web tools for client sites.
-Watched Claude struggle with conventional admin UIs and excel at file editing.
-The penny dropped: the storage layer is the bottleneck.
+Started experimenting with Claude on real client editorial work.
+Watched it struggle with admin forms and excel at file editing.
+The penny dropped: the storage layer was the bottleneck.

 2026 Q1

 Filesystem-only storage.
 Markdown + YAML everywhere.
 Two AI surfaces — admin assistant + visitor advisor.
-Multi-provider. .NET 10.
+Multi-provider, bring-your-own API key.
 Single binary.

 2026 Q2